 What do you see as the future role for Digital Asset Management within the enterprise?

 I want to again thank David for his time, and the engaging and entertaining discussion.
-You can join us for the full conversation on The Content Journey podcast, now available on your favorite podcast service, and at nuxeo.com/podcasts.
+You can join us for the full conversation on The Content Journey podcast, now available on your favorite podcast service, and on our Content Podcast page.